 Here are my best Disney Dining Plan tips and tricks for making the most of the plans at Walt Disney World.
 We hope that Dining Plans will return at some point in 2022!

-If you want some basic info, check out my Disney Dining Plan 101 post.
-I suggest reading that post first if you are new to the plans or this stuff may just be confusing!
+If you want some basic info, check out my Disney Dining Plan post.
+I suggest reading that post first if you are new to the plans or the following information may just confuse you.

-TIP #1: Take Advantage of the Dining Plan’s Flexibility
+Tip #1: Take Advantage of the Dining Plan’s Flexibility

-You do not actually have to use a credit for every member of your party every time you dine.
-For example, one Table Service credit includes:
+The second of my Disney Dining Plan tips is you do not actually have to use a credit for every member of your party every time you dine.

 - One entree

 However, if your spouse wants a beverage and entree and you want an appetizer and dessert, you two can essentially “share” one Table Service credit and just pay for your appetizer out-of-pocket.

 This can really help you get the full value of the plan, save your credits for a Signature restaurant, and avoid wasting food (a common complaint about the plan).

 To do this, just tell your server that you’d like to use one table service credit from your dining plan and charge the appetizer to our room.
 You can then scan your Magic Band for both purposes and be on your way!

 Tip #3: Choose Restaurants That Maximize Your Credits